trychlos/pwix-assistant/README.md

 ##### Triggered events

 - on itself (and bubble up to the parents)
-    - `assistant-checker` data={ checker } at instanciation time, checker being the ReactiveVar which holds the assistant checker
     - `assistant-activated` data={ name, pck } at initialization time, name being the assistant name
     - `assistant-action-cancel` on click
     - `assistant-action-close` on click